 both authentication (Auth0 Server Resource/APIs and Application requested "access tokens") and authorisation (Auth0 scopes) within the GraphAPI microservice.

-Updated the in-house Java cumcumber integration test scripts to request access token and demonstrate various combinations of no token, expired token and invalid token.
+Updated the in-house Java cucumber integration test scripts to request access token and demonstrated various combinations of no token, expired token and invalid token.

 Deployed Kong changes using Jenkins across dev, si, uat, staging and production.